chaos-polymtl/lethe/doc/source/parameters/sharp-immersed-boundary-solver/sharp-immersed-boundary-solver.rst

 	:align: center

 .. warning::
-	The ``mesh adaptation type`` must be ``kelly`` to use the near-particle refinement zone around particles; otherwise, no near-particle refinement will happen.
+	The ``mesh adaptation type`` must be ``kelly`` to use the near-particle refinement around particles; otherwise, no near-particle refinement will happen.
 See :doc:`../cfd/mesh_adaptation_control` for more details on adaptative mesh refinement.

 .. note::
 	The refined cells are all those for which at least one of the degrees of freedom (dof) location satisfies both the ``refine mesh inside radius factor`` and the ``refine mesh outside radius factor`` thresholds.
-Each application of the refinement zone reduces the size of the elements by a factor two.
+Each cycle of refinement reduces the length of the elements by a factor two.

 .. note::
 	This near-particle zone will be systematically refined at each refinement step until reaching the ``max refinement level`` parameter (:doc:`../cfd/mesh_adaptation_control`).